 Finding head cement for small flies, size 18-26, sometimes even down to 32, like we use for the RS2, has been easy to find for the past two decades.
 You just went to any fly shop and pick up a bottle of Griff’s Thin Head Cement, and you are good to go, at least until it runs out, as it rarely dried out like lacquer based cements do, requiring thinner frequently in the meantime.
 Sadly, Griff’s has been discontinued.

 When Griff’s was discontinued, being no nonsense and frugal, Rim turned to the hardware store and got some clear varnish and varnish thinner.
 He is very happy with the results.
 This is what commercial tyers such as A.K.
-Best have also recommended in print for many decades.
-But I couldn’t stand the smell, so I conducted my own analysis and sampling below.
+Best have also recommended for many decades.

 Lacquer-based Head Cements